 Pictured below is my actual copy of her book with its, “77 fuss-free, customizable recipes for hearty, healthy, one-bowl meals that can be made in an hour or less.”
 Sound inspiring?
 It is!
 See all of those little torn paper bookmarks?
 Those mark all of the recipes I’m excited to try, from the Huevos Rancheros with Fresh Tomato Salsa to the Roasted Salmon and Asparagus with Herbed Yogurt Sauce.

 From my first pass through the book, I knew that I’d start with a recipe using lamb as the protein component.
-We love lamb and, other than Lamb Ragu, choose how to prepare it based on the weather: Lamb Stew, Roasted Lamb Chops and Lamb Meatballs in the cooler months; Grilled Lamb Chops and Grilled Lamb Kebabs in the warmer months.
+We love lamb and, other than Lamb Ragu, choose how to prepare it based on the weather: Roasted Lamb Chops, Pan-Fried Lamb Chops, and Lamb Meatballs in the cooler months; Grilled Lamb Chops and Grilled Lamb Kebabs in the warmer months.
 So the Lamb Kofte caught my attention with it’s convenient year round stovetop method.
 I’m happy to report that it earned a place in our regular rotation.

 If you’re intimidated by cooking whole grains, that alone is reason enough to buy yourself a copy of Build A Bowl.
 Nicki offers a concise review of ~20 grains and seeds, from the familiar to the exotic, including: a brief history, helpful nutrition information (hint: soaking your grains adds to their food value) and simple cooking techniques.